Queensbury

 Mountain, Queensbury, Bradford, West Yorkshire

 Perched on a high vantage point above Clayton, Clayton Heights and Thornton and overlooking the City of Bradford, Queensbury is one of the highest parishes in England, enjoying views far beyond the West Yorkshire conurbation.
-Indeed, the "Mountain" end of Queensbury is one of the only places in the country where it is said that - on a (very) clear day no less than three of England's national parks can be seen from the same point - the Peak District to the south, the Yorkshire Dales to the north and the north west, and (in the very far distance) the Hambleton Hills on the edge of the North York Moors across the Vale of York to the north east.
+Indeed, the "Mountain" end of Queensbury is one of the very few places in the country where it is said that - on a (very) clear day no less than three of England's national parks can be seen from the same point - the Peak District to the south, the Yorkshire Dales to the north and the north west, and (in the very far distance) the Hambleton Hills on the edge of the North York Moors across the Vale of York to the north east.

 Bronte Country